jbu/personis/personis/doc/_build/html/_sources/Tutorial.txt

 	['', 'Prefs'] >

-Now we have a model called "Alice", owned by "alice" that has one context "Prefs" containing one component "food".
+Now we have a model owned by you that has one context "Prefs" containing one component "food".
-Now, Alice likes Thai food so we will add some evidence to her food preference component using the "tell" command::
+Now, imagine that you like Thai food so we will add some evidence to your food preference component using the "tell" command::

-	Alice ['', 'Prefs'] > tell food
+	['', 'Prefs'] > tell food
 	Value?
 Thai
 	Evidence type:
 	0 explicit